A Consultation on Air: St. James Parish

 For the residents of St. James Parish, Louisiana, the devastating impacts of plastic and plastic production have been a daily, lived reality.
 Known as Cancer Alley because of astronomical cancer rates among residents, St. James Parish is an 85-mile stretch of land along the Mississippi River between Baton Rouge and New Orleans, which is home to more than 150 petrochemical plants and refineries that supply chemicals and raw materials used in plastics.

 On Tuesday, April 26, 2022, at 11 a.m.
 Eastern Time, the Center for Earth Ethics for “A Consultation on Air: St James Parrish.”
-You’ll hear from four incredible people working in and around St. James Parish who utilize their traditions, culture and values to stop plastic pollution at its source, push restoration work, and create legal frameworks to deal with plastic pollution through its entire lifecycle.
+You’ll hear from four incredible women working in and around St. James Parish who utilize their traditions, culture and values to stop plastic pollution at its source, push restoration work, and create legal frameworks to deal with plastic pollution through its entire lifecycle.

 Our speakers for the consultation are: